-Link building is one of the bedrocks of successful SEO, and even in the wake of Google’s Penguin and Panda updates it remains one of the most powerful tools in the content marketer’s toolbox.
-But there is more to link building than simply creating great content, and waiting for your peers to find you and grace your website with that all important link.
+Link building is a cornerstone of any successful SEO strategy, and even in the wake of Google’s Penguin and Panda updates it remains one of the most powerful tools in the content marketer’s toolbox.
+But there is more to link building than simply creating great content, and waiting for your peers to find you and grace your website with that all-important link.

 You need to be proactive.